 Westlake Hills

 Cliffside views and wide elevations demand clarity and control.
-Our pergolas in this area are often built to frame the horizon without interrupting it—adjusting throughout the day to protect, not obstruct.
+Pergolas here are designed to frame the horizon without interrupting it — adjusting throughout the day to protect, not obstruct.

 Tarrytown

 Design-sensitive historic homes require subtle integration.
-Here, louvers often follow the home’s geometry and material palette, blending tradition with modern function.
+Louvers follow the home’s geometry and material palette, blending tradition with modern function.

 Bee Cave & Dripping Springs